 If at this time of day you are as slow as yours truly, here is the hint: one of them lacks the minute track, which is printed in light grey on the outer part of the dial closer to the bezel flange.

 As to the cases, it is much easier here: both are offered in stainless steel, but one of them wears plain brushed steel livery and the other comes in a nice matte black PVD treatment that looks almost as gorgeous as recently introduced ceramic timekeepers from Panerai, a maker of luxury “aviators” Bell&Ross and others.

-With its laconic, military-style dial layout, the watch not only offers superb, almost unrivalled legibility both at day and night, but can also be worn both in expeditions as well as on a daily basis with casual dress.
+With its laconic, military-style dial layout, the watch not only offers superb, almost unrivaled legibility both at day and night but can also be worn both in expeditions as well as on a daily basis with casual dress.

-As many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high quality Swiss movements to animate its timekeepers.
+Like many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high-quality Swiss movements to animate its timekeepers.

 In this particular case, the movement of choice was a customized Sellita SW 220-1 self-winding ebauche.